Tooth Extractions – Cause & Effect: Revolutionary & Unique Treatments

 - Apply something cold, such as a bag of frozen peas, for 10 to 20 minutes at once, to the side of your cheek.
 This acts to reduce any discomfort and aids in reducing the swelling.

-- Physical exertion must be kept to a bare minimum for several days following the procedure5.
+- You need to ensure that you keep any physical activity to a bare minimum for several days following the procedure5.

 - Whatever you do, do not smoke for 24-72 hours as smoking after a tooth extraction can create a lot of negative consequences.
 One of these consequences is that of dry socket.